~ Sandal Magna Castle ~

 1347.

-In the 12th year of Ed.(1319) John 8th Earl de Warrene was forced
+In the 12th year of Ed.(1319) John 8th earl de Warenne was forced

-probably because of earl Warrene's licentiousness
+probably because of earl Warenne's licentiousness

-and consequent ex-communication by the Pope, but equally,
+and consequent ex-communication by the Pope, but

 Edward II feared the power of Lancaster and may have been trying to